Myhomecare is part of the Home & Community Care Ireland organisation. But what is it?

 Medication should be kept in a cool dry place and in one location.
 They should be kept safely away from children, pets and anyone who is mentally unstable.
 Putting a simple system in place and taking care of the basics helps older people to avoid common medication mistakes like taking the wrong drug, missing doses, or taking more than prescribed.

-instructions.
+For medication that requires specific storage, like refrigeration, follow doctor or pharmacist’s instructions.
 Create and maintain an up to date medication list and record names, dosage, what each item is for and whether it is short or long term.
 Pre-sort medication for the week and use blister packs if possible, to avoid confusion.
 Understand likely side effects as common side effects could increase fall risk and discuss if doctor if this happens.

 In light of the recent surge in Covid-19 cases, the Covid-19 Vaccine booster programme has been extended following the recommendations of the National Immunisation Advisory Committee (NIAC).
 Taoiseach Micheál Martin announced new Covid measures with the vaccine booster rollout ramp up a key phase in combating the ‘fourth surge’ of Covid-19.